Dear Design Doctor,

 Once they have bought from you, they can do whatever they like with it (more or less).
 You can provide them with a Recommended Retail Price list (RRP) but they can charge far more or far less (e.g. in a sale period) if they want to.

 It might mean that there is a slight difference between the retail prices that consumers will pay between a shop in Sheffield and one in Penzance, but that doesn’t matter.
-Also, if your retailer would purchase a larger order then they might want to get a discount on their trade order too.
+Also, if your retailer makes a larger order then they might want to get a discount on that order which might impact their final retail price.

-One of my clients got in touch with me in a bit of a panic because one of her stockists was selling her ceramics at a markup of 300% and she wondered if she had to increase her retail prices too?
+One of my clients got in touch with me in a bit of a panic because one of her stockists was selling her ceramics at a markup of 300% and she wondered if she had to increase her retail prices too.
 I checked with her that she had followed the principle of the 2.5 markup and she had.
-So indeed clever consumers could buy directly from her website, which would be cheaper than from this larger online retailer!
+So clever consumers could buy directly from her website, which would be cheaper than from this larger online retailer.

 However, I did say to her that as this trade client was obviously being able to sell at this higher price level (as they were buying from her regularly!) it might actually be a sign for her to increase her prices too!